mscgenjs/mscgenjs-cli/README.md

 - **cygne** a light blue/ orange scheme.
 If your chart already contains colors this named style will probably be unhelpful.
 - **pegasse** a dark blue/ red scheme.
 Also not very helpful for already colored charts.

+[samples/style-variants](samples/style-variants.md) shows how these look when you apply them on the cheat sheet.

 > Although not mentioned in the command line interface's `--help`, **grayscaled** and **inverted** are also valid named styles.
 They insert a css filter into the svg to do what their names imply.
-This works splendidly in many browsers, but not at all in some others (e.g. safari who translates the complete output into a black rectangle).
+This works splendidly in many browsers, but it doesn't in some (safari, IE).
 Hence use with caution.

 ### Manual styles (experimental)